 The original cemetery continued to expand, and in 1943, the Chevra Kadisha took over management of a Jewish section of Queen’s Park Cemetery.
 In 1976, a third Jewish cemetery opened, and is owned and operated by the Beth Tzedec Synagogue.

 In 1961, the Chevra Kadisha opened its own funeral chapel on 17th Avenue W. It has since relocated and is now located at the North East corner of Highway 22X and 37 Street SW.
+It is accessed via the 201 Stony Trail ring road at the exit on 154th Avnue/Fish Creek Boulevard.
 Here women and men still religiously perform Tahara – the ritual care and preparation of the deceased – arrange the memorial service, and supervise burial.

 It is a labour of love, and a dedication to faith and community.